 - Language Proficiency Form: please read this form carefully and follow its directions.
 Note: if your first language is not English or French, you must provide board-approved language proficiency test scores in order to open a file with the CLPNM.

 - Non-Nursing Employment Information Form: please have your current employer (and any other employers you have had in the last 4 years) complete this form and mail it directly to the CLPNM.

 For information on the next steps in the credential assessment process, review the CLPNM’s Credential Assessment Application Guide for IENs.

 - Once the CLPNM has received your NNAS advisory report, you have one (1) year in which to open AND to complete your credential assessment application file.

-- As per CLPNM policy, if you graduated from an entry-level nursing program, you must provide evidence of having practiced as a nurse within the previous eight (8) years in order to be eligible for a credential assessment.
-If you have never practiced as a nurse, in order to be eligible for a credential assessment, you must provide evidence of graduating from an entry level nursing program four years ago or less.
+- As per CLPNM policy, you must provide evidence of having practised as a nurse within the previous eight (8) years.
+If you have never practised as a nurse, in order to be eligible for a credential assessment, you must provide evidence of having graduated from an entry-level nursing program four years ago or less.

 - The CLPNM reserves the right to request that any applicant/registrant undergo language proficiency testing.
 This is the case even if the NNAS does not require that you submit a language test.
 For more information please see here.

 - The CLPNM’s official registration decision will be communicated in writing and no verbal representations or warranties by any staff will be binding on CLPNM, or relevant to the assessment process by CLPNM or to any subsequent appeal made to the Board of CLPNM.

 If you have any questions or require further information, please contact the College by email or by phone at 204-663-1212 or 1-877-663-1212 toll free.

 - Winnipeg English Language Assessment and Referral Centre (WELARC)

 - Canadian Culture and Communication for Nurses (CCCN)